-- Non-retail receipts (for person-to-person) must include the date of sale, the price, the method of payment (cash, check, etc.) and the signature of the seller.
+Non-retail receipts (for person-to-person transactions) must include the date of sale, the price, the method of payment (cash, check, etc.) and the signature and contact information of the seller.

-For musical instruments costing more than $250, a family may wish to participate in our musical instrument lease program.
+For musical instruments costing more than $250, a family may wish to participate in our music instrument lease program.
 Under this program, rather than a one-time reimbursement of $250, we “lease” the instrument from the family for $38 per month for up to 36 months or until the purchase price of the instrument is reached.
+Lease payments will come from the designated student(s) fund account.

 To participate in the musical instrument lease program:

-- The price quote reserves the funds in the students account for up to three fiscal years or until the price of the instrument has been reached.
-Lease payments will come from the designated student(s) fund account.
+The price quote reserves the funds in the student’s account for up to three fiscal years or until the price of the instrument has been reached.

 - For the months July-September by September 15